custard-pkg/custard/README.md

 Hello, and thanks for your interest in Custard!

-Custard requires the  **a fairly recent version of nightly Rust** for developing and formatting, at least until `group_imports = "StdExternalCrate"` is available on stable.
+Custard requires a **fairly recent version of nightly Rust** for developing and formatting, at least until `group_imports = "StdExternalCrate"` is available on stable.

 Just run: